 To make it easier to identify which books at school have a quiz, they have been labelled on their spines with an animal sticker.
 This sticker gives an idea of the book level.

 Children can check if a book has a new quiz or if a book from home has a quiz by searching for it on the AR Book Finder website.
 The advanced search on the website is also really useful for finding further books in a specific range.

 If you find a favourite book without a quiz, you can suggest a book to be quizzed by filling in the form found in the link at the top of the page (suggested book to be quizzed).

 Once a child is quizzing, they receive a word count on their quiz report which is the total number of words that they have read.
 This is accumulated as they complete books/quizzes and once they reach 1 million, they become a 'millionaire reader'.
 They are then presented with 2 x one million pound notes.
 One they place on a class display (named) and one is brought home, as recognition of their effort.
-They will also be celebrated in assembly as this is really is an incredible achievement!
+They will also be celebrated in class as this is really is an incredible achievement!
 They will then progress to 2 million, 3 million....!

-We also have a hotly contested competition between the classes in Key Stage 2 to see who has earned the most points in their quizzing.
-This is also announced in assembly and each half term the winning year group will enjoy a story read by Mr Helm whilst having a snack.
+We also have a hotly contested competition between the classes in Key Stage 2 to see which has earned the most points in their quizzing.
+Each half term, the class in each year group who has earned the most points, will receive £50 to spend on their choice of books for their book corner!